earthly/website/blog/_posts/2021-07-13-python-timsort-merge.md

 <figcaption>Python's sort is beating merge at merging sorted lists!</figcaption>
 </div>

 Sorting the list is faster than just merging the list in almost all cases!
-That doesn't sound right but I checked it and it's true.
+That doesn't sound right, but I checked it, and it's true.
 As Stack Overflow user [JFS](https://stackoverflow.com/users/4279/jfs) puts it:

-> Long story short, unless `len(l1 + l2)` ~ 1000000 use sort
+> Long story short, unless `len(l1 + l2)` >= 1,000,000 use sort

-The reason this sort is so fast is because of a man named Tim Peters.
+The reason sort beats merge in most cases is because of a man named Tim Peters.

 ## TimSort

-Python's `list.sort` is the original implementation of a hybrid sorting algorithm called TimSort which is named after its author Tim Peters.
+Python's `list.sort` is the original implementation of a hybrid sorting algorithm called TimSort, named after its author, Tim Peters.

 > \[Here is\] stable, natural merge sort, modestly called Timsort (hey, I earned it <wink>).
 It has supernatural performance on many